ZakariasLaws/raid-constellation/README.md

 the desired models to the device.
 Make sure to maintain the same folder structure as if you installed everything with gradle.

+RAID uses [TensorFlow Serving](#TensorFlowServing) to serve models and perform predictions.
+This binary needs to be manually installed on each device and the location must be provided during [Configuration](#Configuration).
+For AArch64 devices, you will most likely need to cross-compile it from source, [This Github Tool for TF Serving on Arm](https://github.com/emacski/tensorflow-serving-arm) might do the trick.

 ## <a name="configuration"></a> Configuration
 #### <a name="environment_variable"></a> Environment Variable
 For running this application, Constellation requires the following environment variable to be set on *ALL* devices.